Yojiro Noda: Solo career

 Noda's solo project, Illion, was first announced in November 2012.
 He began the solo career to perform overseas, which is a goal his band, Radwimps, did not share.
 His debut album, Ubu, was released in Japan and Europe, first on February 25, 2013, in the United Kingdom.
 The album was promoted with two singles, "Brain Drain" in January 2013, which received a 24-hour exclusive live music video, and "Maharoba," which was released in February 2013.
 Noda first performed live as Illion at the O2 Shepherd's Bush Empire in London on March 17, 2013.
 He also performed at the Indra Musikclub in Hamburg, Germany on March 19.
 He planned to perform at the Tokyo Rocks rock festival in Tokyo on May 12, however the event was cancelled.

 In 2015, Noda made his debut as an actor in the film Pieta in the Toilet, which he starred in as the lead character Hiroshi.
 Radwimps also performed the theme song for the film, entitled "Picnic" (ピクニック).
 In May, Noda debuted as an author with Rarirure-ron, a book of essays written while RADWIMPS were on their Grand Prix 2014 Jikkyō Namachūkei tour of Japan, as well as his decision to star in Pieta in the Toilet.

 In 2016, Noda resumed his Illion solo project with a series of live concerts in July.
 This began with a performance at the Fuji Rock Festival, followed by two solo billed concerts in Tokyo and Osaka, billed as his Illion Japan Tour 2016.

 In 2019, Noda composed the theme song 気まぐれ雲 for the movie Day and Night.
 In 2024, he provided the music for the Netflix film The Parades.

 Noda provided original songs for the television series Glass Heart in 2025 including writing the lyrics for the single "Crystalline Echo".
 The song ranked first in Spotify's "Daily Viral Songs" in Japan in the second week of August 2025.
+Also in 2025, he collaborated with Peterparker69 on the song "Hey Phone", which reached fourth on Spotify's "Daily Viral Songs" chart.